Compliance

 3.4 Consent for the use of individual online services / the collection of tracking data

-You can revoke all consents you have given by clicking on the “ACCEPT ALL” button in the banner by clicking here and selecting “REJECT ALL”.
+All consents you have granted by clicking the “SAVE” or “ACCEPT ALL” buttons in the banner can be revoked here by clicking “ONLY ACCEPT ESSENTIAL COOKIES”

 3.4.1 Essential: Technically necessary cookies (No consent required)